• Skip to primary navigation

 Amber Wallingford

-A young white woman with blonde curly hair pushed out of her face stands in front of a wall.
-She is wearing round plastic glasses and a black t-shirt.
-She is smiling wide.
+A young white person with blonde curly hair pushed out of their face stands in front of some plants.
+They are wearing round plastic glasses and a black shirt.
+They are smiling wide.

-Graduating from University of Northern Iowa in 2012 with her Bachelors in Family Services with a Gender Studies Minor, she is currently finishing a Masters in Social Work from the same school.
-She currently resides in Des Moines, where she has lived for over 10 years.
-In her free time she loves exploring new places to eat while showing the city to her fiancée who recently moved here and attending live music events.
-At home she has three cats (Harry, Rainey, and JoJo) whom she adores and spoils.
-Amber hopes her time at DRI will result in a deeper understanding of the intersectionality of disability facing Iowans as well as being able to contribute to an effort that affects those they care about.
+Graduating from the University of Northern Iowa in 2012 with their Bachelor’s in Family Services with a Gender Studies Minor, and completing their Master’s of Social Work in 2023 from UNI.
+Amber prides themselves on being a safe space for those struggling to have their voices heard.
+They currently reside in Des Moines, where they have lived for over 10 years.
+In their free time, they love exploring new places to eat with their wife and attending live music events.
+At home, they have three cats (Harry, Rainey, and JoJo) whom they adore and spoil.
+Amber hopes their time at DRI will result in a deeper understanding of the intersectionality of disability facing Iowans as well as being able to contribute to an effort that affects those they care about.

 Footer